Online

 - A stable internet connection

-- A Quiet Uninterupted Space
+- A Quiet Uninterrupted Space

 4✉️ An Initial Email Will Be Sent Out

-The Email will include:
+The Email sent to you with additional details will include:

-- Proceedures for if the connection drops
+- Procedures for if the connection drops

 - Additional information such as time of the appointment, the type of service and bank details for payment

-Click the link when its time to start the session
+- Click the link when it's time to start the session

 5🖥️ The Session Begins

-The counsellor will clarify the proceedure for if there are any connection issues.
-You’likely adjust your camera so that both of you can see each other clearly—eye-level positioning is ideal for natural interaction.
+The counsellor will clarify theprocedure for if there are any connection issues.
+Adjust your camera so that

-6🎬 After The Session
+ideal for a natural interaction.6🎬 After The Session

 It’s advisable to spend a few quiet moments alone to gently reorient yourself to your environment.
 If you’re having counselling at home, let others know in advance to minimise noise and distractions.